A generic coupling between internal states and activity leads to activation fronts and criticality in active systems

-In the dynamical percolation transition in 2D, e.g. SIR model~\cite{grassberger1983critical}, critical behavior is observed only at the critical point.
-Here, however, we do not need to fine-tune the value of $v$ to obtain a power-law distribution of cascade sizes; these are observed over a large range of $v$ values.
-This observation, together with the measured exponents of $p(s)$, leaves open the possibility of self-organized critical (SOC) behavior; recall the well-established connection between SOC and systems with absorbing states~\cite{munoz1999avalanche}.
-Nevertheless, a detailed numerical investigation, exceeding our current computational capacity, and/or a renormalization group approach, beyond the scope of the current study, is required to settle this very interesting issue.
+Note that the mapping onto the two-dimensional SIR lattice model is no longer exact, but an approximation.
+Since in the SIR model at the critical point, we observe that as the infection propagation advances, island of susceptible agents are left behind.
+These islands are protected by a layer of recovered agents and will never be infected~\cite{SI}.
+In contrast, in the studied 2-state system, due to the displacement of active agents, islands of inactive agents can be activated later on by a passing active agents~\cite{SI}.

-In short, this study proves that a simple, generic coupling between the agent's internal state and activity has a profound impact on the physics of the propagation process: the coupling renders an otherwise non-critical 2-state system, into an effective 3-state (excitable) active system able to display critical behavior in 2D.
-Moreover, the obtained results are of key importance to understanding how collectives distribute, process, and respond to the environmental information that is sensed by group members.
-Specifically, the analysis shows how the agent velocity -- i.e. the velocity chosen by the very first active agent -- selects the propagation regime.
-For example, when individuals move with velocity $0\!<\!v \! \ll \! c_0$, e.g. to visit a new feeding area, all group members get activated and move together keeping (on average) the same relative position.
-On the other hand, if the first individual reacts to a threat, e.g. a predator, it can choose to move with velocity $v\gg c_0$ to seek cover inside the collective and leave a number of conspecifics between its position and the predator; cf. Hamilton's selfish herd hypothesis~\cite{hamilton1971geometry}. altering the relative position of individuals within the group requires high-speed values.
-Finally, these predictions can be tested in experiments of large groups of gregarious animals by characterizing group responses to predatory attacks, e.g.~\cite{sosna2019individual}, where we expect (i) the emergence of activation propagating fronts and (ii) critical behavior, resulting from the here-proposed coupling.
+In short, our study proves that a generic coupling between the agent's internal state and active movement has a profound impact on the physics of the propagation process, specifically: the coupling renders an active 2-state system into an effective 3-state (excitable) system that in 2D is able to display critical behavior.
+The obtained results are of key importance to the understanding of (i) criticality in active system, and of (ii) how collectives distribute, process, and respond to the environmental information that is sensed by group members.
+The analysis also shows how the agent velocity selects the propagation regime.
+For example, when individuals move with velocity $0\!<\!v \! \ll \! c_0$, all group members get activated and move together, keeping the same (relative) group structure.
+On the other hand, if the first individual reacts to a threat, e.g. a predator, and chooses to move with velocity $v\gg c_0$, the individual will manage to seek cover inside the group, leaving a number of conspecifics between its position and the predator, modifying the group structure, cf. Hamilton's selfish herd hypothesis~\cite{hamilton1971geometry}.
+Finally, the reported predictions can be tested in experiments.
+In particular, preliminary results \cite{parisa2024} show that active 2-state models, in the spirit of the one analyzed here, reproduce collective diving events in fish~\cite{gomez2023fish}, and density and velocity waves in human crowds~\cite{bain2019dynamic}.
+These models are anticipated to also explain density fluctuations in sheep herds~\cite{gomez2022intermittent}, and activation waves in subcritical Quincke rollers~\cite{liu2021activity}.